 To preserve the tooth until you get to the dentist:

 Based on your answers, you may need care right away.
 The problem is likely to get worse without medical care.

 Based on your answers, you need emergency care.

 Call 911 or other emergency services now.

 Sometimes people don't want to call 911.
 They may think that their symptoms aren't serious or that they can just get someone else to drive them.
 Or they might be concerned about the cost.
 But based on your answers, the safest and quickest way for you to get the care you need is to call 911 for medical transport to the hospital.

 Based on your answers, you may need care soon.
 The problem probably will not get better without medical care.

 Based on your answers, the problem may not improve without medical care.

-If you need to see a doctor for your injury, call to arrange for your care and ask what steps to take in the meantime.
+If you think that you might need to see a doctor, call to arrange for your care.
+Ask what steps to take in the meantime.

 Current as of: